 - Vegetarian options

 - Chill by the pool, dip in the Jacuzzi, relax in the open-air Sunset Lounge, or stargaze in the Secret Spots daybed area; this place is all about indulgent R&R

-- The spa is simply amazing; you can easily spend a whole day in its relaxed living areas (sofas, coffee-table books), treatment rooms and exercise pool
+- The spa is simply amazing; you can easily spend a whole day in its relaxed living areas (sofas, coffee-table books), treatment rooms, panoramic sauna, Turkish bath and exercise pool

 - Don't miss the castle, one of the highlights of our stay.
 CdC guests get free entry, and we had the incredible ruins all to ourselves as the sun set; magical